-Ricky joined the AYC Board of Directors in 2014 and currently serves as First Vice President, Chair of the Fundraising Committee and Co-Chair of the 30th Anniversary Dinner Committee.
+Ricky joined the AYC Board of Directors in 2014 and before becoming President in 2021, he served as First Vice President, Chair of the Fundraising Committee, Chair of the Nominations and Governance Committee and Co-Chair of the 25th and 30th Anniversary Dinner Committees.

 Bryan Chau was born and raised in the San Gabriel Valley and was part of multiple AYC programs as a youth.
 Growing up as an economically disadvantaged minority in a combative environment, he was met various challenges, but through AYC’s Youth Development programs, those challenges became lessons and pillars by which he lives his life now.
 These pillars have led Bryan to graduating from Gabrielino High School with numerous extracurricular accolades and graduating from Cal State Long Beach with dual degrees in Finance and Human Resources.
 With a strong gratitude to AYC for developing him during adolescence and a devoted passion for helping youth, he has come full circle in joining the AYC’s Board of Directors in 2016.